 (for ages 9 weeks to 5 months)

-Pup-Camp is now offered every day!
+Pup-Camp is now offered Tuesdays and Wednesdays!
 It is a GREAT way to exercise, train, and socialize your pup with other dogs, people, and environments.
 There is no other program like it.
 You are sure to love the results.

 with other puppies and select well-behaved dogs.